 Home Care Tip:

 Many people do not realize that strokes are preventable.
-Caregivers should educate seniors about those stroke basics and the risk factors they can control to reduce their risk of stroke.
+Educate seniors about stroke basics and the risk factors they can control to reduce their risk of stroke.